joed7/MongoDb/update.md

 The query
 `db.teams.update({"name":"new jersey devils"},{"$set":{"conference":"western"}})` updates confrence of team with name "new jersey devils" to western.

-The update query either either updates the value(if that field exists in the document) or adds the (field,value) pair if field does not exist.
+The update query either updates the value(if that field already exists in the document) or adds the (field,value) pair if field does not exist.

 * __Unset operator__